SaifAqel/Boiler_Model/Thesis/chapters/01_intro.md

 The numerical framework is structured such that the water/steam mass flow is determined iteratively from the global energy balance.
 For each operating condition, a fixed point loop between assumed efficiency and resulting steam flow is solved until convergence, ensuring consistency between combustion input, heat transfer output, and steam generation.

-The remainder of this thesis is organised as follows.
+The remainder of this thesis is organized as follows.
 Chapter 2 identifies typical industrial applications of shell boilers and introduces key design features.
 Chapter 3 describes the boiler geometry and outlines the six heat transfer stages.
 Chapter 4 develops the combustion and flue gas model, including stoichiometry and adiabatic flame temperature prediction.
 Chapter 5 covers the heat transfer framework, combining convection and radiation on the gas side with pool boiling and single phase correlations on the water side.
 Chapter 6 presents the hydraulic model.
 Chapter 7 reports the resulting boiler performance, while Chapter 8 examines the sensitivity of the system to variations in $\lambda$, pressure, and firing rate.
 Chapter 9 concludes with a summary of findings.

 \newpage